sudo-Tiz/Tsumiki/README.md

 ### 1. **Cannot see system tray?**

 Be sure to kill any bars that you may be running.
 You can kill other bar with `pkill bar-name`

+### 2. **Cannot see bar? **
+Kill the app with `pkill hydepanel`.
+Cd to the folder , activate venv with `source .venv/bin/activate` and run `python main.py`.
+This should show some logs.
+If it shows like `ModuleNotFoundError`, run `pip install -r requirements.txt`.
+If this does not solve the issue, do report a bug